 Thanks to Dennis O’Brien, ARS Office of Communications, for this article.
 It was published in the October 2016 issue of AgResearch Magazine.
 It focuses on results for forage grasses in the Southeast, but could give you some ideas about questions you could ask about your fertilizer use.

-Producers growing forage grass for cattle in the southeastern United States face a crucial question: How much fertilizer to use?
+Producers growing forage grass for cattle in the southeastern United States face a crucial question: How much fertilizer should I use?

 Many forage grasses grow best with help from nitrogen, phosphorus, and potassium fertilizers.
 But the right recipe is elusive because increasing one nutrient can reduce the impact of the others.
 The same fertilizer can affect different forage grasses in different ways, such as growth rate, yield, and nutritional quality.
 Sometimes producers apply more fertilizer than needed, wasting money and causing excessive runoff, which could harm the environment.